Maximize PSLE preparation during the holidays with revision strategies, time management, and stress-relief tips for academic success.

-SINGAPORE – With just four months to go till the Primary School Leaving Examinations (PSLE), it is a good time to consolidate your child’s revision regimen this June holidays.
+With just four months to go till the Primary School Leaving Examinations (PSLE).
+It is a good time to consolidate your child’s revision regimen this June holidays.

 Q: My child did reasonably well in his mid-year exams.
 What now?

-A: Doing reasonably well in the mid-year exams is an affirmation of a child’s diligence, effective study habits and keen grasp of examination strategies, says Mr Samuel Seah, co-founder of Aspire Hub Education Group, a tuition school.
+A: Doing reasonably well in the mid-year exams is an affirmation of a child’s diligence.
+The effective study habits and keen grasp of examination strategies, says Mr Samuel Seah, co-founder of Aspire Hub Education Group, a tuition school.

-He suggests that these pupils evaluate their mid-year exam papers and note down skills and concepts they may not have fully understood, so that they can revisit these topics during revision.
+He suggests that these pupils evaluate their mid-year exam papers.
+He also mention that the note down skills and concepts they may not have fully understood, so that they can revisit these topics during revision.

 Q: If my child scored only average grades overall, what are some ways to revise for the subjects?

-A: Mr Jimmy Ling, director of Grade Solution Learning Centre, says teachers and parents can help if the child did not understand certain concepts well.
+A: Mr Jimmy Ling, director of Grade Solution Learning Centre, says teachers and parents.
+That they can help if the child did not understand certain concepts well.

 “If this is not solved, the child will probably make the same mistake again.
 If it is due to carelessness, then the child needs to pick up the habit of checking his or her work,” he says.

-Mr Seah says it may be beneficial to have a parent, guardian, teacher or tutor sit down with the child to review the mid-year exam papers together.
+Mr Seah says it may be beneficial to have a parent, guardian, teacher or tutor sit down.
+They are to seat down with the child to review the mid-year exam papers together.

-“This process of reflection helps the child to identify the knowledge gaps that need to be plugged, so that he or she can address these problem areas.
+“This process of reflection helps the child to identify the knowledge gaps.
+They that need to be plugged, so that the child can address these problem areas.
 This gives him or her a sense of purpose in the revision,” he adds.

-Q: If my child did badly in a subject, what can he or she do to improve?
+Q: If my child did badly in a subject, what can my child do to improve?

 A: If a child has done badly in mathematics, it is usually due to a weak foundation, says Mr Ling.